Excel VBA Font Color

 Example #2 – Using Color Property

-Color Index has very limited colors from 1 to 56, but by using COLOR property, we can use 8 built-in colors vbBlack, vbRed, vbGreen, vbBlue, vbYellow, vbMagenta, vbCyan, vbWhite.
+Color Index has very limited colors from 1 to 56, but using the COLOR property, we can use 8 built-in colors: vbBlack, vbRed, vbGreen, vbBlue, vbYellow, vbMagenta, vbCyan, vbWhite.

-For these colors, we don’t need to supply any numbers.
-Rather we can just access them by using their name as shown above.
-Below is the example code for all the 8 colors.
+For these colors, we do not need to supply any numbers.
+Rather, we can access them using their name, as shown above.
+Below is the example code for all 8 colors.

 Code: